Si1veR123/easy-rest-api/README.md

 ```

 #### **Query**
 The [query](/src/lib/database/query.rs) is an optional trait that can help with converting requests to SQL.
-It is used in the SQLite3 implementation for parsing request data and safely executing SQL.
+It is used in the SQLite3 interface implementation for parsing request data and safely executing SQL.
 It has 2 generics `<T, A>`.
-`T` is a database connection.
+`T` is a database connection type.
-`A` is a cursor returned from executing a statement.
+`A` is a cursor type, returned from executing a statement.

-#### **ResponseBuilder**
+#### **Response Builder**
 The [response builder](/src/lib/database/response.rs) is an optional trait that defines a function to convert a query result `Vec<Vec<T>>` (where `T` is a database value) into a string for a response.
 The outer `Vec` contains the rows, and the inner `Vec` contains the fields in a row.